-Favona homicide: Victim's son admits he traded a shotgun for meth
+Innocent grandmother shot dead in own home with bullet intended for her son, court hears

 Instead Fisi'ihoi's mother was found slumped over the back of the couch facing out the window, which had a bullet hole in it.

-"Her right arm was still holding the curtain ajar," Crown prosecutor Sacha Norrie told the jury this afternoon.
+"Her right arm was still holding the curtain ajar," Crown prosecutor Sacha Norrie told the jury on Tuesday afternoon.

 "The accused were willing to let the gun do the talking."